 2. Subdivide and sell your land to Millennials

 It also supports social sustainability.
-You live with the added benefit of knowing you’ve helped someone buy their first house.
+You live with the added benefit of knowing you’ve helped someone become a first home buyer.
 It creates new neighbours and potentially new friends.

 Check with your local Council for the requirements when it comes to subdividing.
 Also, have a look at our FAQs.